Valley Board of Trustees: Submit a Nomination

 Q5: What is the term of the new trustees?

 A: All new and re‐appointed trustees will serve four-year terms.

-A: It is expected that a trustee might spend between 12 – 20 hours per month in board and board committee meetings in addition to an initial orientation, annual retreat, educational opportunities and inservice opportunities.
+A: It is expected that a trustee might spend up to 20 hours per month in board and board committee meetings in addition to an initial orientation, annual retreat, educational opportunities and inservice opportunities.
 Service as an officer of the board may entail a greater time commitment.
 At a minimum, it is likely that a Board member will spend 6 hours a

 A: The appointment process is a rolling process.